faranalytics/streams-logger/README.md

 }
 ```

-### How to Consume a Readable, Writable, Duplex, or Transform Node.js Stream
+### How to consume a Readable, Writable, Duplex, or Transform Node.js stream.

 You can incorporate any Readable, Writable, Duplex, or Transform stream into your logging graph by passing the stream to the `Transform` constructor.
 In this hypothetical example a type-safe `Transform` is constructed from a `net.Socket`.
 The type variables are specified as `<Buffer, Buffer>`; the writable side of the stream consumes a `Buffer` and the readable side of the stream produces a `Buffer`.